Analyzing View (NASDAQ:VIEW) & Tecnoglass (NASDAQ:TGLS)

-View (NASDAQ:VIEW) and Tecnoglass (NASDAQ:TGLS) are both small-cap industrial products companies, but which is the better stock?
-We will compare the two businesses based on the strength of their valuation, earnings, profitability, analyst recommendations, risk, institutional ownership and dividends.
+Tecnoglass (NASDAQ:TGLS) and View (NASDAQ:VIEW) are both retail/wholesale companies, but which is the better business?
+We will compare the two businesses based on the strength of their earnings, dividends, valuation, institutional ownership, profitability, risk and analyst recommendations.

+19.4% of Tecnoglass shares are held by institutional investors.
+Comparatively, 43.5% of View shares are held by institutional investors.
+1.6% of Tecnoglass shares are held by company insiders.
+Strong institutional ownership is an indication that large money managers, hedge funds and endowments believe a company is poised for long-term growth.

-This is a breakdown of current ratings for View and Tecnoglass, as provided by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Tecnoglass and View, as reported by MarketBeat.com.

 |Sell Ratings